jsanahuja/php-peer-server/README.md

 > `message(msg)` sends a message to the current room.

 > `toggle(resource)` toggles a resource.
-The resources are 'screen', 'video' and 'audio'.
+The resources are 'video', 'microphone' and 'audio'.

 > `candidate(callId, candidate)` sends a candidate.